 English Greed Over Ireland

-Charles I like his father before him indulged the Catholic landowners not out of religious belief but out of greed.
+King Charles I of England, like his father before him, indulged the Catholic landowners not out of religious belief but out of greed.
 The Gaelic people were a good source of income for the throne which in turn helped pay for the defence against a possible invasion from the Spanish.
 He had promised to confirm ownership of these lands to the Irish in return for 120,000 pounds to be paid over two years, (this became known as the Graces).
 Charles happily took the money but once it was paid he did no more to help the Irish landowners against the New English pressure to conform.

 Thomas Wentworth became the new governor of Ireland in 1633.
 He was an Episcopalian like Charles himself and did not like the New English or the Old English as they would not conform to the Episcopalian state.
 Nobody could escape when he tried to raise the taxes in Ireland.
-Eventually he was recalled to England where he died as the great political storm in Ireland brewed.
+Eventually, he was recalled to England where he died as the great political storm in Ireland brewed.

-Charles I wanted (as did Henry VIII before him) to be supreme ruler and to be only answerable to God.
+Charles wanted (as did Henry VIII before him) to be supreme ruler and to be only answerable to God.
 He ruled without parliament and raised the taxes in Ireland to pay for his quest; he succeeded from 1629 to 1640.

 Charles desired one religion throughout his realm, Anglicanism.
 This was to cause the English Civil War.
-He had driven the Scottish Calvinists into rebellion with his desire for one religion and in 1640 he was forced to recall parliament but with the majority of parliament consisting of Calvinists the two sides went to war.
+He had driven the Scottish Calvinists into rebellion with his desire for one religion and in 1640 he was forced to recall parliament but with the majority of parliament consisting of Calvinists, the two sides went to war.

 The Irish rebel against the English